Last Updated on: 16th August 2023, 11:40 pm

 Examples of non-brumating tortoise species include:

-Leopard tortoises can be found throughout the arid and dry savannahs of Africa in countries such as:
+Leopard tortoises can be found throughout the arid savannahs of Africa in countries such as:

-Since the areas they inhabit experience predominantly warm and temperate climates, they don’t need to brumate.
+Since their areas are warm and temperate climates, they don’t need to brumate.
 They rarely find themselves in temperatures that require a long sleep.
 They tend to be active throughout the year.

 The sulcata tortoise (or African spurred tortoise) is a species that originates from the deserts and grasslands of North Africa.
 Like other tropical tortoise breeds, sulcatas don’t hibernate.